-NOTE 9: Special assessment
+NOTE 10: Special assessments

 Prior to January 1, 2020, the Corporation approved a special assessment in the amount of \$400,000 for concrete restoration and other projects as approved by the Board of Directors.
 As of December 31, 2019, the remaining balance was \$233,723.
 During 2020, the Corporation incurred additional expenses and recognized revenue in the amount of \$84,941 related to the special assessment.
-At December 31, 2021, the remaining balance of \$148,782 is recorded a deferred special assessment revenue until satisfaction of the performance obligation.
 During 2021, the Corporation incurred additional expenses and recognized revenue in the amount of \$4,655 related to the special assessment.
-At December 31, 2021, the remaining balance of \$144,126 is recorded a deferred special assessment revenue until satisfaction of the performance obligation.
+For the year ended December 31, 2022, there was no activity recorded, therefore the deferred special assessment revenue remained unchanged.
+During 2023, the Corporation deemed the project complete and the remaining deferred special assessment of \$144,126 was recognized as revenue.